D3DEnergetic/FIDASIM/regression_tests/test_004/02_monte_carlo/README.md

 configuration and HDF5 readers, neutral-parameter construction, and artificial FIDASIM grid/plasma/field/FBM test setup are implemented.
 The configured atomic tables are loaded once before the distribution cases are processed.
-The program prints a summary of each stage to the terminal; it does not yet populate the neutral reservoir or calculate the ion sink.
+For each case, the type-1 neutral density and reservoir are populated only in the central beam cell and then released.
+The program prints and verifies a summary of each stage; it does not yet sample ions or calculate the ion sink.
 The output-processing Python wrapper will be added after the Fortran calculation produces output.

 After reading the normalized configuration, `configure_fidasim` translates the shared Test 004 settings into the case-independent FIDASIM controls.
 This